-Why Instagram Restricted Your Account: 7 Common Reasons + Quick Fixes
+Why Instagram Restricted Your Account: Common Reasons and How to Fix It

 TL;DR - Quick Answer